Radiation Therapy Team Customizes Tumor Treatment

 “It is a real technological challenge, of the most advanced of the world in this precision “, explained the president during the visit to the Carlos III Hospital, a health center that is part of the La Paz hospital complex, and where this device is located.

-Specifically, it incorporates an MRI in a linear accelerator that allows improve image quality to see the tumors, with the aim of adapting it “in real time” to the treatment “of each case in a much less traumatic and faster way”.
+Specifically, it incorporates an MRI in a linear accelerator that allows improve image quality to see tumors, with the aim of adapting it “in real time” to the treatment “of each of the cases in a much less traumatic and faster way”.

 MRI-LINAC is a new paradigm of radiation treatment, since the possibility of guiding the radiotherapy by resonance allows a greater contrast of soft tissues, which translates into greater precision when administering treatment, optimizing the dose on the volume of the tumor and reducing that received by the healthy organs around it.